If you are in a Rush, the best snorkel vest is the Jetty Inflatable Snorkel Vest

 After finding the right fit, then you can consider what type of style you want.
 How a vest looks should always come after you make sure it is safe for you to use.
-Snorkel vests today come in a wide range of colors, plus you will find many options that come with D-rings and pockets so you can carry personal items with you.
+Snorkel vests today come in a wide range of plain and neon colors, plus you will find many options that come with D-rings and pockets so you can carry personal items with you.
 Just remember that whatever you bring with you when you scuba dive needs to be waterproof.

 Best Snorkel Vest Reviews

 The ideal adjustable float assisting vest, the Jetty Inflatable Snorkel Vest is made of durable premium materials to keep you safe when you are out in the water.
 Not only does it keep you safe, but it also looks good at the same time, and it is a great choice when paddle boarding, swimming or snorkeling.
 This is a compact snorkel vest with a single side entry that lets you put the vest on and off quickly.

 Available in four sizes, it will give you a great fit with the ability to tighten it snugly around your waist to keep the vest from riding up on you.
 The Jetty is a balanced snorkel vest that will keep you stable and upright when you are in the water and is easy to customize with the adjustable shoulder and side straps.
 Make sure you get the correct measurements around the largest area of your chest to ensure you choose the right size.

 Easy to use, the Jetty can inflate in just a few seconds with an easy to open and close lock valve that is secure when you are active.
 It also allows you to add the buoyancy level when you need to by just unlock the valve to allow pressure to leak out or inflate the vest in just a few seconds to increase your buoyancy level.
 The Jetty Snorkeling Floatation Vest also comes with a large hook and loop secure pad and spandex side panels that will prevent the webbing from coming in contact with your skin.